TASBIA-Inc/ncua-retriever/README.md

 # Retrieve additional information about each credit union
 python3 scrape_all.py
 ```
-You will now have a CSV file containing all the credit union data.
+You will now have a CSV file containing all the credit union data in `cu_data.csv`